TLS Courses

 LA 822a Remedies - 3 Hours

-The Pro Bono Reading Group provides an opportunity for JD students and faculty to connect with one another in an informal setting to engage with texts that illuminate significant questions about law.
-Each semester the Group Leader will choose a book or set of readings addressing topics with a relation to law, and particularly core issues regarding the relationship between law, faith, politics, culture, and more.
-Groups will meet four or five times during the semester to discuss the readings.
-Discussions will allow students to explore the real-world impact of law and the principles underlying our legal system, as well as to reflect on the legal profession and their vocation as lawyers.
-These discussions will enhance the sense of community and facilitate intellectual engagement among students and faculty ? always toward the ends of pursuing the truth, advocating for justice, and serving our neighbors.
+LA 845a provides an opportunity for JD students and faculty to connect with one another in an informal setting to engage with texts that illuminate significant questions about law.
+Each semester the group leader chooses a book or set of readings addressing topics with a relation to law, and particularly core issues regarding the relationship between law, faith, politics, culture, and more.
+Groups meet four or five times during the semester to discuss the readings.
+Discussions allow students to explore the real-world impact of law and the principles underlying our legal system, as well as to reflect on the legal profession and their vocation as lawyers.
+These discussions enhance the sense of community and facilitate intellectual engagement among students and faculty - always toward the ends of pursuing the truth, advocating for justice, and serving our neighbors.
+Delivery Mode: Traditional Juris Doctor.

 LA 870b Civil Litigation Skills - 3 Hours